koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 Our results provide enticing clues about the kinds of programs implemented by language models.
 For some reason, GPT-2 allows "combination" of its forward passes, even though it was never trained to do so.
 Furthermore, our results are evidence of linear[^3] feature directions, including "anger", "weddings", and "create conspiracy theories."

 We coin the phrase "activation engineering" to describe techniques which steer models by modifying their activations.
 As a complement to prompt engineering and finetuning, activation engineering is a low-overhead way to steer models at runtime.
 Activation additions are nearly as easy as prompting, and they offer an additional way to influence a model’s behaviors and values.
 We suspect that activation additions can adjust the goals being pursued by a network at inference time.

+Note: Later made available as a preprint at [Steering Language Models with Activation Engineering](https://arxiv.org/abs/2308.10248).

 # Summary of relationship to prior work